godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

 Functions
 ---------

-It is possible to define functions in a Godot shader.
+It is possible to define functions in GDShader.
 They use the following
 syntax:

 .. code-block:: glsl